run-ai/genv/README.md

 ## Documentation

-Check out the genv [documentation site](https://run-ai.github.io/genv).
+Check out the Genv [documentation site](https://docs.genv.dev).

 ## 🏃🏻 Join us in the AI Infrastructure Club!

 [<img src="https://img.shields.io/badge/Discord-Join%20the%20community!-7289da?style=for-the-badge&logo=discord&logoColor=7289da" height="30" />](https://discord.gg/zN3Q9pQAuT)

 Looking for a place to discuss best practices, discover new tools, and exchange ideas about how to make the most out of our GPUs without losing time?
-Join the Discord server with the creators of *genv* and [*rntop*](https://github.com/run-ai/rntop) - start building your models faster!
+Join the Discord server with the creators of Genv and [*rntop*](https://github.com/run-ai/rntop) - start building your models faster!

 - Installation and setup support as well as best practice tips and tricks directly for your use-case
 - Discuss possible features
 - Monthly Beers with Engineers sessions with amazing guests
 - Networking events
 - and many more...

 ## 🎉 Simple Integration & Usage with your fav IDE